kstenerud/dogma/v1/dogma_v1.md

 unicode(categories: unicode_category...): bits =
     """
     Creates an expression containing the alternatives set of all Unicode codepoints that have any of the given Unicode categories.

     `categories` is a comma separated list of 1 letter major category or 2-letter minor category names, as listed in https://www.unicode.org/versions/Unicode15.0.0/ch04.pdf#G134153

     Example: all letters and space separators: unicode(L,Zs)
     """;

 uint(bit_count: uinteger, values: uintegers): bits =
     """
     Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian unsigned integers of size `bit_count`.
     """;

 sint(bit_count: uinteger, values: sintegers): bits =
     """
     Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian 2's complement signed integers of size `bit_count`.
     """;

 float(bit_count: uinteger, values: numbers): bits =
     """
     Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian ieee754 binary floating point values of size `bit_count`.

-    Note that expressions produced by this function will never include the special infinity values, NaN values, or negative 0, for which there are specialized functions.
+    Note: expressions produced by this function will never include the special infinity values, NaN values, or negative 0, for which there are specialized functions.

     `bit_count` must be a valid size according to ieee754 binary.
     """;

 inf(bit_count: uinteger, sign: numbers): bits =
     """
     Creates an expression that matches big endian ieee754 binary infinity values of size `bit_count` whose sign matches the `sign` values set.
 One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` values include both positive and negative values or not.

     `bit_count` must be a valid size according to ieee754 binary.
     """;

 nan(bit_count: uinteger, payload: sintegers): bits =
     """
     Creates an expression that matches every big endian ieee754 binary NaN value size `bit_count` with the given payload values set.

     NaN payloads can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc).

     `bit_count` must be a valid size according to ieee754 binary.

     Notes:
     - The absolute value of `payload` is encoded, with the sign going into the sign bit (i.e. the value is not encoded as 2's complement).
-    - The payload value 0 is automatically removed from the possible matches because such an encoding would be interpreted as infinity.
+    - The payload value 0 is automatically removed from the possible matches because such an encoding would be interpreted as infinity under the rules of ieee754.
     """;

 nzero(bit_count: uinteger): bits =
     """
     Creates an expression that matches a big endian ieee754 binary negative 0 value of size `bit_count`.

     `bit_count` must be a valid size according to ieee754 binary.
     """;